-There is no need to inform the Tax Credits office that you are Home Educating as all children under 16 are entitled to it (income dependent).
+There is no need to inform the Tax Credits office that you are Home Educating as all children under 16 (until the June of what would be their year 11) are entitled to it (income dependent).

 There has been an update to the eligibility criteria, this now includes being able to claim if you start Home Educating post 16 and your child has special needs.
-Your post 16 child can be deregistered and you will now be entitled to Tax Credits and Child Benefit if they have a statement of their needs and they are known to the EHE team.
+Your post 16 child can be removed from school and you will now be entitled to Tax Credits and Child Benefit if they have a statement of their needs, being known to the EHE team is beneficial in this situation.
 Please read the FOI for further information.

 The change means that, where a young person with a disability or SEN starts Home Education after the age of 16 and that young person meets certain conditions, the parents or guardians of that young person can continue to receive Child Benefit and Child Tax Credit.